stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/data_metadata_model.md

 ### Practical Example

-An image processing program may have a `Movie` Model object to represent an image file on the disk.
+An image processing program may have a ``Movie`` Model object to represent an image file on disk

 ```python
 class Movie(Model):